Heat maps are a great tool for visualizing complex statistical data.

 3. WPMU Dev Troubleshoots Product Page Design

 Can you guess what’s wrong with this picture?
 Yep!
-Too many calls-to-actions and elements that visitors can click on.
-What they really found was that no one was clicking on the things (and viewing) they wanted visitors to see.
+Too many calls-to-action and elements that visitors can click on.
+What they really found was that no one was clicking on (and viewing) the things they wanted visitors to see.

 4. Local Visibility System Improves Local SEO

-Sometimes crazy looking heatmaps can appear scary.
-“They’re clicking everywhere!”
-However, it may point out that people are actually reading most of the page and clicking through to more information.
-How can you use this to your advantage?
+But it may illustrate that people are actually reading most of the page and clicking through to more information.
+How can you use that to your advantage?